 Reporting to the Associate Director of Regulatory Affairs Operations, the Regulatory Affairs Operations Officer works to build consensus and partnerships as part of an interdisciplinary, cross-institutional team made up of content experts from diverse backgrounds and institutions.
 The Officer is responsible for representing the Program and for maintaining and providing project management to a number of Regulatory committees across multiple disciplines.
 The Officer will also be actively engaged in a number of programmatic deliverables and participate in various national initiatives.

 The ideal candidate will work effectively and productively with various stakeholders from the affiliated Harvard institutions and beyond.
-Candidate should have high executive function, excel at consensus building, and possess the ability to manage without authority and ensure committee members feel invested in and motivated to complete identified deliverables.
+The candidate should have high executive function, excel at consensus building, and possess the ability to manage without authority, and ensure committee members feel invested in and motivated to complete identified deliverables.

 B.S. or B.A., three + years of administrative or project management experience